Up on the Housetop

-Ho for the little ones, Christmas joys.

 History

 According to William Studwell in The Christmas Carol Reader, "Up on the Housetop" was the second-oldest secular Christmas song, outdone only by "Jingle Bells", which was written in 1857.
 It is also considered the first Yuletide song to focus primarily on Santa Claus.
 It was originally published in the magazine Our Song Birds by Root & Cady.
 According to Reader's Digest Merry Christmas Song Book, Hanby probably owes the idea that Santa and his sleigh land on the roofs of homes to Clement C. Moore's 1822 poem, "A Visit from St. Nicholas" (also commonly known as "The Night Before Christmas").
 Benjamin Russell Hanby was born in 1833 near Rushville, Ohio, the son of a minister involved with the Underground Railroad.
-He wrote Up on the Housetop while living in New Paris, Ohio.
+He wrote "Up on the Housetop" while living in New Paris, Ohio.
 During his short life, he wrote some 80 songs before dying of tuberculosis in 1867.
 Other than "Up on the Housetop", his best-known song is "Darling Nelly Gray".

 On television

 In 1992, a syndicated television special of the same name, produced by Perennial Pictures Film Corporation in Indianapolis, Indiana, was released.
 Co-writer/co-producer/co-director G. Brian Reynolds also was the voice of Curtis Calhoun, and also composed the musical score.
 His creative partner, Russ Harris, co-wrote, co-produced, co-directed and also did voiceover work in this special.
 The special is the story of Curtis Calhoun, a miserable man who wishes that there were no Santa Claus.
 But then on Christmas Eve, someone is on top of the Calhouns' roof, and Curtis does not know whether he is Saint Nick or a cat burglar.

-In 2013, Dove Cameron and Ella Anderson performed a duet version of the song in their respective Liv and Maddie characters in the episode "Fa La La La-A-Rooney"..

-Cover versions

 Kimberley Locke version

 In 2005, the song was repopularized with a new recording by Kimberley Locke.
 The recording broke a Billboard record when it made the largest leap into the Top 5 in the AC chart's history, moving from 32 to 5 in only a week.
-It was also the second longest Billboard holiday AC chart topper in the chart's history, sitting at #1 for 4 consecutive weeks.
+It was also the second longest Billboard holiday AC chart topper in the chart's history, sitting at number 1 for 4 consecutive weeks.